Quick, name as many gay male Disney characters as you can.

 Recently, however, this last barrier has begun to break, in large part thanks to one company: Laika Studios.
 In 2012's Paranorman, they featured a gay jock named Mitch, and in The Box Trolls, their narrator specifically mentions all kinds of families, including ones with two fathers or two mothers.
 In an interview in 2013, Laika CEO Travis Knight explained, "The kinds of films we make have to be consistent with our values… Sometimes that means putting yourselves out there a little bit."

-Do I Sound Gay? is now screening at the IFC Center in New York and on cable-on-demand.
-It opens in select theaters nationwide on July 17.
+Do I Sound Gay? is now screening at the IFC Centre in New York and on cable-on-demand.
+It opens in select theatres in the US on July 17.

 Hugh Ryan is on Twitter.